 Replacement

 The advisor of The Coffee Club is allowed to serve at his/her leisure, but if they happen to choose to not be the acting advisor anymore, they can be replaced.
-Typically, the President will search for advisors on campus to find someone who is a good fit.
+The President will search for advisors on campus to find someone who is a good fit.
 It is preferred that an exiting advisor warns The Coffee Club President two weeks in advance before their official exit.

 Article IX: finances